-A caveat to this advice is if mould has developed in a powder or solid form product.
+If mould has developed in a powder or solid form product.
 If you find any in the tub or bottle, chuck it out immediately as this could make you sick.

 Liquid-based supplements will also degrade more rapidly, particularly fat-based products such as essential fatty acids, oils, or fat burners like conjugated linoleic acid (CLA), which are generally available in capsule form.
 Pure liquid form products can also become rancid when are oxidised and exposed by light.
-Accordingly, these should not be used after their expiry date, especially if they have not been stored correctly.
+These should not be used after their expiry date, especially if they have not been stored correctly.

 You can extend the shelf life of most supplements by storing them in a cool, dry place.
 This means a kitchen, which experiences varying temperatures and humidity from cooking, or the bathroom, are not suitable locations for your products.
 For more sensitive products such as live probiotics, enzymes and fish oil or liquid-based supplements, a fridge is often the best place to store them.
 Always read the label to determine the best storage methods to prolong the life of your products, even after its expiry date.